aurajs/website/source/getting-started/index.md

 ## Component sources

 Aura comes with the awesome ability to load components on demand from different sources.
 A "component source" is just a http endpoint that serves components.
-It can be hosted anywhere on the web !
+It can be hosted anywhere on the web!

 Aura comes preconfigured with one 'source' called 'default' and corresponds to `./aura_components` (relative to the current document).

-This can be overriden through your app's config like this :
+This can be overridden through your app's config like this:

 ```js
 aura({